gitlabhq/gitlabhq/doc/development/performance.md

 ## Caching

 Operations that will often return the same result should be cached using Redis, in particular Git operations.
-When caching data in Redis make sure the cache is flushed whenever needed.
+When caching data in Redis, make sure the cache is flushed whenever needed.
 For example, a cache for the list of tags should be flushed whenever a new tag is pushed or a tag is removed.

-When adding cache expiration code for repositories this code should be placed in one of the before/after hooks residing in the Repository class.
+When adding cache expiration code for repositories, this code should be placed in one of the before/after hooks residing in the Repository class.
 For example, if a cache should be flushed after importing a repository this code should be added to `Repository#after_import`.
 This ensures the cache logic stays within the Repository class instead of leaking into other classes.

-When caching data make sure to also memoize the result in an instance variable.
+When caching data, make sure to also memoize the result in an instance variable.
-While retrieving data from Redis is much faster than raw Git operations it still has overhead.
-By caching the result in an instance variable repeated calls to the same method won't end up retrieving data from Redis upon every call.
-When memoizing cached data in an instance variable make sure to also reset the instance variable when flushing the cache.
+While retrieving data from Redis is much faster than raw Git operations, it still has overhead.
+By caching the result in an instance variable, repeated calls to the same method won't end up retrieving data from Redis upon every call.
+When memoizing cached data in an instance variable, make sure to also reset the instance variable when flushing the cache.
 An example: